 Validating your child

-It’s obviously difficult to validate your child when she is making unwise and unhealthy choices.
-At the same time, you can still validate the things that are, in fact, valid: her emotions, her thoughts, and who she is as a person.
-When you do this, you are accepting her, even if you disagree with her choices.
+It’s obviously difficult to validate your child when they are making unwise and unhealthy choices.
+At the same time, you can still validate the things that are, in fact, valid: their emotions, their thoughts, and who they are as a person.
+When you do this, you are accepting them, even if you disagree with their choices.

 When Brene Brown discusses empathy, she uses the analogy that a struggling person is alone in a deep, dark pit.
 When you express validation and empathy for that person, you’re going down into the pit to be with that person.
-As you empathize that it’s dark and scary down in the pit, you’ll be able to better understand where your daughter is coming from and validate that what she’s feeling makes sense.
-This can help you become a more approachable person when your daughter is struggling, and to help to avoid arguments that stem from the misunderstanding.
+As you empathize that it’s dark and scary down in the pit, you’ll be able to better understand where your son or daughter is coming from and validate that what they are feeling makes sense.
+This can help you become a more approachable person when your son or daughter is struggling, and to help to avoid arguments that stem from the misunderstanding.

 Validate only the valid